show special characters

 Dependent indefinite pronouns

-- ¡Cómete (todo) las verduras!Feminine plural = todasEat all the vegetables!
+- ¡Cómete (todo) las verduras!feminine plural = todasEat all the vegetables!

-- (Cada) día me levanto temprano.Masculine singular = cadaEvery day I get up early.
+- (Cada) día me levanto temprano.masculine singular = cadaI get up early every day.

-- Yo no me conformo con (cualquier) cosa.Feminine singular = cualquierI’m not satisfied with just anything.
+- Yo no me conformo con (cualquier) cosa.feminine singular = cualquierI’m not satisfied with just anything.

-- ¿Hay aquí (algún) médico?Masculine singular = algúnIs there a doctor here?
+- ¿Hay aquí (algún) médico?masculine singular = algúnIs there a doctor here?

-- Tenemos (varios) soluciones para el problema.Feminine plural = variasWe have several solutions to the problem.
+- Tenemos (varios) soluciones para el problema.feminine plural = variasWe have several solutions to the problem.

-To note: Some further changes may be necessary to correctly produce the opposite sentence.
+Write the opposite sentence, using the indefinite pronoun in brackets.
+(Note: Some further changes may be necessary to correctly produce the opposite sentence.)

 - Había muchas personas en el concierto.

-(poco) Feminine plural = pocasThere were many people at the concert. → There were few people at the concert.
+(poco) . feminine plural = pocasThere were many people at the concert.

 - No hay nadie en la casa.

-(alguien) To correctly write the opposite sentence, we also need to remove the no.There’s no one in the house. → There’s someone in the house.
+(alguien) .to correctly write the opposite sentence, we also need to remove noThere’s no one in the house.

 - Nadie puede resolverlo.

-(cualquiera) Only the indefinite pronoun needs to be replaced.No one can solve it. → Anyone can solve it.
+(cualquiera) only the indefinite pronoun needs to be replacedNo one can solve it.

 - Todo fue bien en las vacaciones.

-(nada) Only the indefinite pronoun needs to be replaced.Everything went well on holiday. → Nothing went well on holiday.
+(nada) only the indefinite pronoun needs to be replacedEverything went well on holiday.

 - Tengo algún libro interesante.

-(ningún) Doubled negation with no … ningúnI have an interesting book. → I don’t have any interesting books.
+(ningún) double negation with no … ningúnI have an interesting book.